harrinriza1993/Let-us-C-programming-solutions/chapter7/README.md

 Once a menu item is selected the appropriate action should be taken and once this action is finished,the menu should reappear.Unless the  user selects the 'Exit' option the program should continue to run.

-#### **d.c**  Write a program to find the grace marks for a student using switch.The user should enter the class obtained by the student and the number of students has failed in.Use the following logic:
+#### **d.c**  Write a program to find the grace marks for a student using switch.
+The user should enter the class obtained by the student and the number of students has failed in.Use the following logic:

-        -If the student gets first class and the number of subjects he failed in is greater than 3,he does not get any grace.Otherwise the grace is of 5 marks per subject.
+        -If the student gets first class and the number of subjects he failed in is greater than 3,he does not get any grace.
+        Otherwise the grace is of 5 marks per subject.

         -If the student gets second class and the number of subjects he failed in is greater than 2,then he does not get any grace mark.
 Otherwise the grace of 4 marks per subject.

         -If the student gets third class and the number of subjects he failed in is greater than 1,then he does not get any grace mark.
         Otherwise the grace is of 5 marks